 Another concept to understand is reverberation time.
-Reverberation time measures the amount of time after the source of the sound has stopped that it takes for the sound to completely fade away.
-Essentially, it measures how long your echoes last, or how long a sound wave bounces around inside a space.
+Reverberation time (RT60) measures the amount of time after the source of the sound has stopped that it takes for that sound to reduce 60 decibels.
+The average person conflates reverb vs echo as one and the same, but if you're reading about the details of acoustics... you aren't the average person.
+Still, we typically use the two terms interchangeably to communicate basic concepts.
+So put another way, RT60 measures how long the echoes last, or how long a sound wave bounces around inside a space.

 After getting familiar with these concepts, you’ll understand better why we focus on using sound absorption materials for echo control and improving speech intelligibility, not blocking sound.
 Adding sound absorbers is particularly effective in rooms with lots of hard surfaces, as you get diminishing returns as you continue to add absorption.
 The key is to get to the right amount for the sound quality needed by the space.
 For example, big rooms with high ceilings and lots of hard surfaces absolutely require additional sound absorbers for good sound quality.
 Think of a convention center, an auditorium, or a house of worship— where without sound absorption, noise continuously builds up, and you can no longer hear the speaker.
 Acoustic materials are the answer for better speech intelligibility and sourcing.
 By sourcing, I mean that you’re able to tell where exactly the sound is coming from.
 Speakers are much easier to understand when you hear them directly instead of hearing a wall reflecting the sound of their voice.